jamietanna/sarahseewhy.github.io/_posts/2019-03-31-quick-update.md

 #### Coding
 I've been revisiting [code katas](http://codekata.com/), first dabbling in Python and then delving into Java.
 It was time to get back to my OO programming roots.

 I'd forgotten how much fun Java can be and how katas are sneakily enthralling.
-I went to sleep thinking about a problem and woke up with the solution.
+I went to sleep thinking about a problem and woke up with the solution – love it when that happens.

 I've been especially inspired by this [OO Calisthenics video](https://www.youtube.com/watch?v=kBNThogwWYw&t).
 It would be interesting to apply the [calisthenics rules](https://williamdurand.fr/2013/06/03/object-calisthenics/) to other katas I'm trying.

-Katas in Python is the next play activity.
+Up next: katas in Python.

 #### Reading
 I recently finished [_Thanks for the Feedback_](https://www.penguinrandomhouse.com/books/313485/thanks-for-the-feedback-by-douglas-stone-and-sheila-heen/9780143127130/) and it's been invaluable.